edwinacunav/hiddenchest/README.md

     - `close_icon` is nothing but the icon where you can click to close the box!
     - `contents` stands for the actual container of all of your text messages printed on it!
 * The `Graphics` module has three additional properties: `fullscreen` represents the current fullscreen mode (`true` = fullscreen, `false` = windowed), `show_cursor` hides the system cursor inside the game window when `false` and `block_fullscreen` (`true` or `false`) will prevent the player from entering fullscreen mode or not even if they change the configuration file settings.
-* Graphics module also lets you take snapshots by calling the `save_screenshot` method or get its width and height as an array with `dimensions`.
+* `Graphics` module also lets you take snapshots by calling the `save_screenshot` method (stored in Screenshots directory) or get its width and height as an array with `dimensions`.
-* Settings module lets you customize your game settings via script calls.
+* `Settings` module lets you customize your game settings via script calls.
     - `image_format` and `image_format=` let you check out or assign a preferred image format for your screenshots.
 Available options are:
          - :jpg or 0 for JPG format - default option
          - :png or 1 for PNG format
-* The Backdrop module, available on all RGSS versions, lets you create a temporary snapshot of a previous map to use it in any scene class at will.
+* The `Backdrop` module, available on all RGSS versions, lets you create a temporary snapshot of a previous map to use it in any scene class at will.
 Use any of the following calls to create the bitmap you will need in your (custom) scene.
 Later you can assign its bitmap to an instance variable of your choice by calling its `bitmap` or `bitmap_dup` method.
-After freezing the scene, call `clear_bitmap` to dispose it properly or dispose your sprite's bitmap directly in case you want to keep it for later use and you previously used the `bitmap_dup` method.
+After freezing the scene with `Graphics.freeze`, call `clear_bitmap` to dispose it properly or dispose your sprite's bitmap directly in case you want to keep it for later use and you previously used the `bitmap_dup` method.
     - `keep_bitmap` - Your map without any special effects.
     - `gray_bitmap` - Grayish version of your map.
     - `sepia_bitmap` - Sepia colored version of your map.